Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Determination of rescaling parameters

 Ensemble averaging after multiplying \ref{equ:heat1Q} in turn by $v(n+\tfrac{1}{4}), v(n), \x(n)$ produces

 This and similar ensemble averages of \ref{equ:dV1Q} and \ref{equ:heat2Q} produces a system of 18 linear equations for 18 unknowns.
 Solving for the MSD and MSV, we find that:

 So the MSD at half-steps and the MSV at whole-steps match those of the continuous equations of motion.
 A similar calculation reveals that ORVRO also produces continuous-limit MSD at half-steps and MSV at whole-steps.
 Conversely, RVOVR and VRORV produce continuous-limit MSD at whole-steps and MSV at half-steps.
+Researchers have long known of this friction-independent, frequency-dependent rescaling (as compared to the continuous equations of motion) of the position and velocity fluctuations in similar discrete-time integrators,~\cite{Pastor:1988dm} but our proposed remedy of a time step rescaling is (to our knowledge) novel.
+While this time step rescaling would in principle permit the use of larger integration time steps, in more realistic systems numerical stability may impose sufficiently stringent constraints to preclude a substantially larger time step.

 Since for each of these four integrators the MSD and MSV attain their continuous-limit values at different points, the virial at any given point in time always differs from the continuous-limit value for each of these four splittings, with $O(\dt^2)$ error.
 VOROV and ROVOR integrators produce MSD with $O(\dt^2)$ error, and MSV with $O(\dt^4)$ error at timepoints $n$ and $n+\half$, respectively, and thus virials with at least $O(\dt^2)$ error.